-Potential Losses to Existing Development: (including types and numbers, of buildings, critical facilities, etc.)
+Potential Losses to Existing Development: This section will describe the potential impacts of each hazard - the consequences of the effect of the hazard on the jurisdiction and its assets (including types and numbers, of buildings, critical facilities, etc.)

 Previous and Future Development: This section will include information on how changes in development have impacted the community's vulnerability to this hazard.
 Describe how any changes in development that occurred in known hazard prone areas since the previous plan have increased or decreased the community's vulnerability.
 Describe any anticipated future development in the county, and how that would impact hazard risk in the planning area.